pranavbajoria93/Udacity-CppND-Capstone-Snake-Game/README.md

-# CPPND: Capstone Snake Game Example
+# Udacity C++ Nanodegree Capstone Snake Game

+## About

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.
+This is the final capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

+The poject chosen was the snake game that was provided as the starter code provided by udacity in this [repo] (https://github.com/udacity/CppND-Capstone-Snake-Game) and inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) StackOverflow post.

 <img src="snake_game.gif"/>

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.

-In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+## Project Structure
+Following are the main files containing classes along with their functionalities

+- `renderer.cpp` and `renderer.h`: The Renderer component takes the game object and renders the game using the SDL library

+- `game.cpp` and `game.h`: This is the game component which takes care of the important dynamics of the game pertaining to placements of the food item, and other game elements like the snake.

+- `snake.cpp` and `snake.h`: These files contain the snake component that is the main object that interacts in the game and has important functionalities to grow and move around using controller component

+- `controller.cpp` and `controller.h`: The controller component sets the way the keybpard controls are linked with the snake's movements.

+- `metadata.h`: The metadata component investigates system information and stores them as class members

+- `main.cpp`: The code that is called upon execution.
+It first instantiates an object each for the above mentioned components.
+It loops through each component updating, fetching and displaying data.

+When the game is run, it first uses the metadata to display information about the platform the game is being run on.

+Then the player gets to choose difficult by setting the starting speed of the snake.
+Once the valid entry is registered, the game window is displayed and the user can play the game using arrow keys as input.

 ## Dependencies for Running Locally
 * cmake >= 3.7